microsoft/typespec/docs/libraries/versioning/guide.md

 }
 ```

-## How to Declare Versioned Dependencies
+## Declaring versioned dependencies

-Both versioned and unversioned services can specify their dependencies on versioned TypeSpec libraries.
-To do this, use the `@useDependency` decorator.
+Both versioned and unversioned services can declare their dependencies on versioned TypeSpec libraries.
+This is achieved using the `@useDependency` decorator.
 For unversioned services, this is declared on the namespace.
 For versioned services, it's declared on the versioned enum.

-For instance, if our unversioned WidgetManager service depends on the Azure.Core library, we would specify it like this:
+For example, if our unversioned WidgetManager service depends on the Azure.Core library, we would declare it like this:

 ```typespec
 @service({